A Jewish and Navajo Marriage at the New Year of the Trees

 On the day prior to the wedding ceremony the couple reported that they were visited by a flock of bluebirds that filled the air with their playful chatter. #

-Note: When Rabbi Gershon Winkler of Walkingstick Foundation, which is "dedicated to the restoration and preservation of aboriginal Jewish spirituality," read the description of Navajo anatomy in the book Diné Terminology for Diabetes Mellitus by Frank Morgan (Navajo Special Diabetes Project, 2004), he recognized the connection to the Babylonian Talmud and brought this to our attention.
+* When Rabbi Gershon Winkler of Walkingstick Foundation, which is "dedicated to the restoration and preservation of aboriginal Jewish spirituality," read the description of Navajo anatomy in the book Diné Terminology for Diabetes Mellitus by Frank Morgan (Navajo Special Diabetes Project, 2004), he recognized this parallel between Navajo traditional knowledge (ancient oral traditions passed down for centuries) and the Babylonian Talmud (written from 500 to 600 CE) and brought this to our attention.